nodech/gpg-setup/commands.md

 Example commands for gpg.
 For more information you can check GPG `man` page.

+## Useful commands

+### Inspect packets
+  `pgpdump` can be used to inspect information from encrypted/signed packets.
+  - e.g. `pgpdump encrypted.pgp`

+### Restart gpg-agent
+GPG-Agent can store passphrases in memory.
+  - gpgconf --kill gpg-agent

 ## Keys
 ### Create Master Keypair
 Generate Master keypair